great-expectations/great_expectations/docs/docusaurus/docs/tutorials/quickstart/quickstart.md

 # Great Expectations Quickstart

-Use this quickstart to install GX, connect to sample data, build your first Expectation, validate your data, and review the validation results.
+Use this quickstart to install GX, connect to sample data, build your first Expectation, validate data, and review the validation results.
 This is a great place to start if you're new to GX and aren't sure if it's the right solution for you or your organization.
+If you're using Databricks or SQL to store data, see [Get Started with GX and Databricks](/docs/docusaurus/docs/tutorials/getting_started/how_to_use_great_expectations_in_databricks.md) or [Get Started with GX and SQL](/docs/docusaurus/docs/tutorials/getting_started/how_to_use_great_expectations_with_sql.md).

 :::note Great Expectations Cloud